Heinz Nigg: Life

-Dr. Nigg was required to leave the seminar and is no longer, at any rate for the time being, in academic life.
-What are the main issues?
-It is implied in some press accounts of the affair that Professor Loeffler is considered to be a political subversive; but as far as I know there is no evidence to support such a charge.
-He is a serious and distinguished scholar.
-He gives every impression of being a liberal and a relativist.
-Nigg's view of the ethics of social research is that the anthropologist's findings should be shared at all stages with the subjects of his research, and that he should identify with their cause if he thinks it a just one.
-Loeffler agrees with Nigg that the seminar should be free to support the interests of underprivileged groups, even at the expense of scientific purity which he considers to be a fiction.Since 1980 Nigg has been active as a visual anthropologist and community artist.
+Since 1980 Nigg has been active as a visual anthropologist and community artist.
 His fields of interest are social movements, participation in urban development, and the documentation of migration and mobility.
 In 2017 he curated Rebel Video for the Swiss National Museum, an exhibition about the alternative video movements of the 1970s and 1980s in Switzerland and the UK.
 He mostly works with portraits, based on the methods of Oral History, and he also maintains his involvement in art and photography projects.

-Heinz Nigg is father of a son (* 1981) and lives in Zurich, Switzerland.
+Heinz Nigg lives in Zurich, Switzerland, and is the father of a son (*1981).